Battle of Portada de Guías

-The Battle of Portada de Guías (Batalla de Portada de Guías), also known as the Battle of Guía (Batalla de Guía) or Battle of Piñonate (Batalla de Piñonate), was a battle between an alliance made up of Chile and the Restoration Army of Peru, and the secessionist Peruvian Republic in 1838 during the War of the Confederation.
+The Battle of Portada de Guías (Batalla de Portada de Guías), also known as the Battle of Guía (Batalla de Guía) or Battle of Piñonate (Batalla de Piñonate), took place between the Chilean Army and the secessionist Peruvian Republic in 1838, during the War of the Confederation.

 Background

 The Second Restoring Expedition, made up of allied Peruvian and Chilean forces with the purpose of ending the Peru-Bolivian Confederation, was made up of 5,400 men under the command of Chilean General Manuel Bulnes.
 He was accompanied by Agustín Gamarra, Manuel Ignacio de Vivanco, Felipe Pardo y Aliaga, Manuel de Mendiburu, among other Peruvian exiles who proposed the restoration of the previous political situation in Peru.

 The Supreme Protector of the Confederation, Andrés de Santa Cruz, was directing most of the Confederate army in southern Peru.
 Only one division, which was to operate in combination with the troops of North Peru, remained near Lima.
 The president of said state, Marshal Luis José de Orbegoso, at the instigation of General Domingo Nieto, rose up against Santa Cruz and declared the Confederation dissolved, later entering into talks with Bulnes about a possible alliance against Santa Cruz.
 But both chiefs distrusted each other and actually wanted to buy time: Orbegoso wanted to improve his military situation, while Bulnes wanted to give rest to his troops fatigued by the long journey from Valparaíso.
 Finally, alleging the vandalism to which the Chileans had indulged, Orbegoso's secretary declared the negotiations broken.
 According to these antecedents, Manuel Bulnes decided to disembark in Ancón, north of Lima, on August 7 and 8, 1838, in order to cut the enemy line.
 According to the Chilean agents who returned from the negotiations, the Peruvian forces amounted to 4,136 men on July 11, distributed as follows: 2,036 in Lima, 900 in Callao, and 1,200 in Pativilca.

 Aware of the Chilean arrival, General Orbegoso concentrated his forces in Chancay for the defense of the capital, while the Restoration Army began their advance towards Lima.
 Meanwhile, General Domingo Nieto had placed himself in a good defensive position, in Chacra Cerro, a quarter of a league from the Copacabana Valley (place that the restorers occupied to start the march to Lima) with a total of approximately 3,200 men.
 Noticing it, General Bulnes paraded to the right and went to rest in the Collico hacienda.
 Nieto moved south, towards the Huaca Aznapuquio position, used by the royalists in 1821.
 Given this, Bulnes left Collico at 11 a.m. on August 16 and deployed his forces in front of the northern positions.
 Peruvians, doing everything on his side so that Nieto would attack him.
 After 45 minutes he continued his march towards Naranjal.